eli-mckown-dawson/eli-mckown-dawson.github.io/polling.md

 <img src="/img/MPpof-how-each-candidate-s-chance-of-winning-has-changed.png" alt="forecast" width="600"/>
 </p>

-I ran the 2024 Silver Bulletin presidential election forecast with Nate Silver.
-I designed the polling average and forecast charts, maintained our database of polls, and created a fully automated system for updating our charts with new data.
+I ran the Silver Bulletin's 2024 forecast for the U.S. presidential election with Nate Silver.
+[The model](https://fivethirtyeight.com/features/how-fivethirtyeights-2020-presidential-forecast-works-and-whats-different-because-of-covid-19/) combines public opinion polls with demographic and economic data to simulate thousands of potential election outcomes and forecast the winner of the Electoral College.
+I designed the charts for our polling average and forecast, maintained our database of public opinion polls, and created a fully automated system for updating our charts with new data.
+Our forecast was one of the most accurate in 2024 and [exactly predicted the most likely election map](https://www.natesilver.net/p/the-model-exactly-predicted-the-most).

 I'm also a contributor at YouGov, where I write articles on American public opinon, design surveys, and create online survey methodology resources.
 You can find my page on YouGov's website [here.](https://today.yougov.com/people/eli.mckown-dawson) Below are excerpts from some of my most recent articles.